ELITELEARNERSACADEMY/mysql/README.md

 # mysql
 Open source example of Mysql Database

-if you wish to contribute  or have a proposition, we happy to a from you
+if you wish to contribute  or have a proposition, we  are happy to hear from you

 contact email:elitelearnersacademy2024@gmail.com